RestartB/titanium/README.md

 You can quickly start using Titanium with the following link to add the main Titanium instance:\
 [Add Titanium](https://titaniumbot.me/invite) ([Privacy Policy](/Privacy.md))

-If you would like to self host your own instance of Titanium instead, please read the section below.
+If you would like to self-host your own instance of Titanium instead, please read the section below.

 ## Self Hosting Titanium
 Self-hosting Titanium is possible, however you must get the required modules and API tokens first.